-For a ship where the P{AE} value calculated by paragraphs 2.5.6.1 to 2.5.6.3 of the IMO Calculation Guidelines is significantly different from the total power used at normal seagoing operations, e.g. for cruise passenger ships, and as an option if the difference leads to a variation of the computed value of the EEDI exceeding 1%, the P{AE} value could be estimated by the electric power (excluding propulsion) in conditions when the ship is engaged in a voyage at reference speed (V{ref}) as given in the electric power table (EPT), divided by the average efficiency of the generator(s) weighted by power.
+under "PAE; Auxiliary engine power" of the IMO Calculation Guidelines.

+For Passenger ships, Ro-Ro Passenger Ships and Cruise Passenger Ships, the PAE value should be estimated by the consumed electric power (excluding propulsion) in conditions when the ship is engaged in a voyage at reference speed (Vref), as given in the electric power table (EPT), divided by the average efficiency of the generator(s) weighted by power.